SuriyaKannimuthu/tetris/README.md

 # tetris
-A classic Tetris clone built in Unity that focuses on the core gameplay loop — piece spawning, movement, rotation, line clearing, and scoring.
+A classic Tetris clone built in Unity that focuses on the core gameplay loop.

 ![Alt text](/Screenshots/3.png)